-- 1. Remove the lower front panel.

-- 2. Undo the 2 screws securing the control box front panel.
-Carefully lift it up and lower it.

-- 3. Pull off the 4 plugs from the board.

-- 4. The board can now be removed by squeezing in the retaining barbs.

-- 5. Fit the new board in reverse order.
+- 1. Remove the lower front panel. - 2.
+Undo the 2 screws securing the control box front panel.
+Carefully lift it up and lower it. - 3.
+Remove the 4 plugs from the board.
+The board can now be removed by squeezing in the retaining barbs. - 4.
+Reassemble in reverse order.

-42 COMBUSTION CHAMBER INSULATION REPLACEMENT
+38 COMBUSTION CHAMBER INSULATION REPLACEMENT